Puget Sound plankton investigation

-Students will take a closer look at marine plankton and their adult counterparts in a hands-on learning laboratory experience.
-After conducting their own plankton tow, students will use microscopes to discover the difference between zooplankton and phytoplankton.
-Further discussion will reveal how these producers and consumers interact with each other and nonliving factors to create an ecosystem at the ocean’s surface.
+Students will take a closer look at marine plankton in a hands-on learning laboratory experience.
+Students will conduct their own plankton tow, use microscopes to identify phytoplankton and zooplankton and learn how these producers and consumers interact with non-living factors to create an ecosystem at the ocean’s surface.
 Using what they have learned, students will discuss how micro-plastics introduced by humans can damage the ecosystem.

-Meet some of Puget Sound’s marine invertebrates and learn about the different zones in their intertidal ecosystem.
+Meet some of Puget Sound’s marine invertebrates and learn about the wide range of conditions found in their intertidal ecosystem.
 Through hands-on exploration, students will investigate and discuss the physical and behavioral adaptations that enable different animals to live in the different intertidal zones.
 A discussion about the characteristics of both the zones and the animals will reveal the importance of leaving animals where we find them on the beach.

-In this two-part program, a presentation at the Aquarium or your classroom is followed by a field program that explores selected sites on the Cedar River when salmon are spawning.
-Students will see salmon, investigate salmon habitat and learn how we share the river with the fish.
+In this two-part program, a presentation at the Aquarium or in your classroom is followed by a field program that explores selected sites on the Cedar River when salmon are spawning.
+Students will look for salmon, investigate salmon habitat and learn how we share the river with the fish.

 In this two-part program, a presentation at the Aquarium or your classroom is followed by a field program.
 The field program explores a local beach with many opportunities to meet and learn about the sea life revealed at low tide.